dropbox/zxcvbn/README.md

 > zxcvbn('Tr0ub4dour&3');
 ```

 And should automatically work with browserify.
 The easiest browserify setup is to include `zxcvbn.js` in your main bundle.
-If the size of the script is an issue, consider instead adding a tiny loading script modeled after `zxcvbn-async.js` to your main bundle, similar to the bower setup described above.
+If the size of the script is an issue, consider instead adding a loading script modeled after `zxcvbn-async.js` to your main bundle, such that `zxcvbn.js` loads asynchronously in the background without blocking page load.
 See comments in `zxcvbn-async.js` -- you'll likely only need to change `ZXCVBN_SRC` to make it work.

 ## RequireJS